Iasa-Global/btabok/pages/dictionary/dictionary.md

 Most organizations accomplish IT governance by creating groups, such as steering committees, that bring the right parties together to make decisions on a regular basis.

-(Source IASA ITABoK 2.0 and Solution Architecture 2.0)
+(Source IASA BTABoK 2.0 and Solution Architecture 2.0)

 7.12    Products (OM-P)
 -----------------------